finom/vovk/README.md

 ```

-You need to be a psychopath to keep this file structure, or you have to apply some creativity to reduce number of files and simplify the structure:
+You need to be a psychopath to keep this file structure (especially if you have complex API), or you have to apply some creativity to reduce number of files and simplify the structure:

 - Move all features from /users folder (`/me` and `/[id]`) to `/users/route.ts` and use query parameter instead: `/users`, `/users/?who=me`, `/users/?who=[id]`
 - Do the same trick with teams: `/teams`, `/teams?id=[id]`, `/teams?id=[id]&action=assign-user`